dhemery/cwd.dhemery.com/site/posts/2008-06-gibberizer.md

 ---
-category:  Writing
+title: "Introducing Gibberizer: Automated Gibberish"
 date: 2008/06/22 16:14:40
 tags:
 - fiction
-title: "Introducing Gibberizer:  Automated Gibberish"
-comments: true
-published: true
-layout: post
+- writing

 ---

 I've created a mostly goofy software tool called Gibberizer.
 You enter some text into Gibberizer, and it produces gibberish that is somewhat similar to your text.